-Though the AsynchronouslyInterruptedException class defines an exception, it provides additional functionality for supporting Asynchronous Transfer of Control (ATC).
+Though the AsynchronouslyInterruptedException and Timed classes are exceptions, they provide additional functionality for supporting Asynchronous Transfer of Control (ATC).
 This functionality is more closely related to asynchronous operation than to exception handling.
-For this reason, it is not included in this chapter, but rather in Chapter 8 on asynchrony.
+For this reason and because they are not in the core module, they are not described in this chapter, but rather in Chapter 8 on asynchrony.